jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 ```
 1. It breaks from the 2nd switch causing the program will loop indefinitely
 2. It breaks from the 2nd switch and then the 2nd break will terminate the loop
-3. It breaks from the 1st switch and then the 2nd break will terminate the loop *CORRECT*
+3. It breaks from the 1st switch and then the 2nd break will terminate the loop

 > **1:** There's another break after the switch, so the loop will end immediately.
 >